microsoft/aad-app-credential-tools/README.md

 | Azure Migrate                                | [Azure Migrate credential assessment and remediation guide](/azure-migrate/azure-migrate-credential-rotation-guide.md)                     |
 | Azure Site Recovery                          | [Azure Site Recovery credential assessment and remediation guide](/azure-site-recovery/azure-site-recovery-credential-rotation-guide.md)          |
 | Azure AD Applications and Service principals | [Azure AD Application/Service principal assessment and remediation guide](/azuread/azuread-app-credential-remediation-guide.md) |

+## Disclaimer

+Guidance in these documents applies only in relation to the mitigation steps necessary for the issue disclosed in the [CVE](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-42306) and detailed in [Microsoft Security Response Center blog](https://aka.ms/CVE-2021-42306-AAD).
+Do not use this guidance as general credential rotation procedure.

 ## Contributing